-In November, after she threatened to alert the police in a neighboring town, the men painted death threats on the family’s home.
+In February, after she threatened to alert the police in a neighboring town, the men painted death threats on the family’s home.
 More threats followed.
-Her husband and the couple’s 15-year-old daughter fled to the United States last winter and are in the process of seeking asylum.
+Her husband and the couple’s 15-year-old daughter fled to the United States and are in the process of seeking asylum.

 Valquiria followed with the couple’s son in March, flying from Sao Paolo to Mexico and eventually making her way to the Paso del Norte international bridge and into El Paso.

 Watching as a U.S. government car pulled away with B in it, Valquiria, an evangelical Christian, did the only thing she could think to do.
 She looked skyward and asked God to protect her boy.

 Valquiria was taken to the El Paso Processing Center, a detention facility indistinguishable from most American prisons.
 Surrounded by razor-wire, the building is located on a commercial road across from a golf course less than two miles from the El Paso International Airport.